ibm-cloud-docs/cloud-infrastructure/sysdig-faq.md

 * Mesos, Marathon, and DCOS
 * Linux installations

-In addition to the previously listed environments, you can see all of the IBM Cloud services that are Sysdig-enabled [here](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).
+In addition to the previously listed environments, you can see all of the IBM Cloud services that are {{site.data.keyword.mon_full_notm}}-enabled [here](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).

 For information about installing {{site.data.keyword.mon_full_notm}}, see [Getting started tutorial](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-getting-started).